sailscastshq/docs.sailscasts.com/docs/slipway/database-services.md

 ::: danger Destructive Operation
 Restoring a backup will **replace all data** in the database.
 Make sure you have a recent backup before restoring.
 :::

+### Large backups and restores

+Backup creation, object-storage upload/download, restore, and Dock SQL imports are streamed through files and child processes instead of being buffered into Slipway's memory.
+Slipway checks disk capacity before materializing temporary data and enforces configured byte limits while streaming.

+This lets backup size be governed by available disk and configured limits rather than the Slipway Node.js process heap.
+A failed stream or database process produces an explicit error and cleans up its temporary files.

 ### Download Backup